Last Updated on

 1) Exercise Prolongs Your Life

-People who are physically active and workout regularly live longer and reduce risk of premature death.
+People who are physically active and workout regularly live longer and reduce the risk of premature death.
 How do you want to spend the end of your life… Enjoying your golden years or fighting for more?

 2) Fitness Improves Mental Clarity and Capacity